tsubaric/NFTicket/docs/TestReport.md

 The constraints we set out to satisfy in our project proposal were as follows:

-1. The system shall be easily used on any web browser.
+1. The system shall run on any web browser.
 2. The system shall ensure that transactions complete in under 1 minute, at little
 or no cost to the user.
 3. The system shall be compatible with any EVM compatible network.